Why is Clara Schumann important?

 Because the credit for her decisions has been appropriated by people who deny she ever existed as anything but a wife, muse, and an obstacle in men’s lives.

-Some of the greatest composers in history who we all take for granted as unforgettable greats would’ve been forgotten without her tireless 60-year promotion.
-Mainly Schumann, Brahms, & Chopin, and Mendelssohn and the piano works of Beethoven and Bach would’ve never made it into the concert hall, let alone permanent repertoire status.
-[See her 1,200 plus catalogue of programs, the reviews of Eduard Hanslick, and the Guardian’s 1896 obituary.]
+Some of the greatest composers in history, who we assume have always been unforgettable, would likely be forgotten if not for her tireless 60-year promotion – mainly Schumann, Brahms, and Chopin.
+The piano works of Beethoven, Bach, and Mendelssohn probably never would’ve made it into the concert hall, let alone permanent repertoire status.
+[See her 1,200 plus catalogue of programs at the Schumann Haus Zwickau, the reviews of Eduard Hanslick, and the Guardian’s 1896 obituary.]

-Her taste, influence, and musical genius affected every composer of the 19th century romantic period in the Austro-Germanic tradition.
-Both the ones we remember and those we don’t, those who loved her and those who hated her.
-No matter how they tried to deny it, cover it up, or speak ill of her.
+Her taste, influence, and musical genius affected every composer of the 19th century Romantic Era.
+Both the composers we remember and those we don’t, those who loved her and those who hated her – no matter how they tried to deny it, cover it up, or speak ill of her.

 She was the reason Robert Schumann became a composer at all.
 She was Johannes Brahms’s secret weapon, the teacher who held his compositions to the highest standards, the advisor who made his career.
-She promoted them both to become revered household names.
-Their writing some of the greatest symphonies in history would never have happened without her compositional teaching, coaching, and genius in their lives.
+She made them both into revered household names through tireless promotion over decades.
+Their writing some of the greatest symphonies in history probably never would’ve happened without her compositional teaching, coaching, and influence in their lives.
 [See their decades of correspondence and diaries.]

 Her artistry shaped a movement.

-Though Franz Liszt and Richard Wagner would deny it and rarely mention her name, her influence on artistic culture was inescapable—not just in the concert hall but also in every palace, parlor, and elite soirée across the continent.
-The weight she carried among the public with her heavy conviction and unshakeable respectability affected their choices—even the ones made in clear opposition.
+Though Franz Liszt and Richard Wagner would deny it and rarely mention her name, her powerful opposition to their movement was inescapable in the so-called “War of the Romantics.”
+She swayed public taste not just in concert halls but in palaces, parlors, and elite soirée across the continent.
+The weight she carried with her fame and the respect she commanded with her unparalleled artistry affected the course of a culture war.

 Her compositions left an indelible mark.

-They ALL knew her works.
-And though they all would deny it to the grave, her music influenced them all.
-Hints they knew and secretly respected her compositional genius are hidden in even their greatest works and are slowly being acknowledged by scholars.
+ALL her contemporaries knew her works.
+And though they denied it to the grave, her music influenced them all.
+Hints they secretly respected her compositional genius are hidden in even their greatest works and are slowly being acknowledged by scholars.
 And we will only continue to discover more.

-Though the choices Clara Schumann made over 150 years ago were revolutionary and relevant for the historical time period, they’re not anymore.
+Though the choices Clara Schumann made over 150 years ago were revolutionary for the historical time period, they’re not anymore.

 While I advocate for her legendary legacy, to give her credit where it’s due, if Clara lived now, she’d make very different choices.
-She’d still be making revolutionary moves for composers and traditions that need advocacy today.
-Composers whose music is threatened to be forgotten, whose great works are in danger of fading into obscurity.
+Her raison d’etre was working for composers and works NOT yet popularized.
+Today she’d still be making revolutionary moves for composers in danger of being forgotten.
+She advocated for both living and historic composers whose music was threatened with obscurity.

 And so should we.